Updated: Feb 7

 Try not to intrude in their social lives (their friends are their friends, not yours)

 Respect their privacy (you don’t need to know everything)

 Support new interests even if they’re not in line with yours

 Peer relationships are fundamental in adolescence.
 During this time, young people increasingly demand independence from their parents; peers become more significant for social and emotional support.
 The attitudes of adolescents’ friends can be both positive and negative.
 Given the importance of peer attachments, positive experiences boost a young person’s wellbeing.
 In contrast, bullying issues can have significant psychological, physical, academic and social-emotional consequences for both victims and perpetrators.
 Again, paying attention and keep an open communication will help you detect problems as soon as they arise.

 A challenging time

-Being a parent is never easy and adolescence is particularly challenging.
-Every teenager is different, one will experience bullying, another won’t.
-Every adolescent will go through their own experience.
-Be flexible and open to whatever happens, try and be as supportive as possible and keep communication lines active.
-These are the building blocks to a strong relationship in the future.
+Being a parent is never easy, and adolescence is particularly challenging.
+Every teenager is different and will go through their own experience.
+It is vital to remain flexible and open to what happens, be as supportive as possible and keep communication lines active.
+These are the building blocks to a strong future relationship.

 When adolescence has ended, and they’re young adults, they will come back.
 And you will be ready to support them through their next journey.